How's Your Sex Life?

 Senior year of high school, I’d sneak one or two from my mom’s pocketbook most mornings.
 During college, I’d casually light up in the corner of a dark club—cigarette in one hand, Vodka 7 in the other.

-Throughout my twenties, I'd go through weeks, even months of not taking a drag (it doesn’t really go with training for the NYC marathon), succumbing only to drunken-induced puffing (more than two glasses of wine and my self control flew out the window).
+Throughout my 20s, I'd go through weeks, even months of not taking a drag (it doesn’t really go with training for the NYC marathon), succumbing only to drunken-induced puffing (more than two glasses of wine and my self control flew out the window).

-But with the stereotypical European photographer mega-smoker boyfriend, cigs were always within arm’s reach, right through to my thirtieth birthday.
+But with the stereotypical European photographer mega-smoker boyfriend, cigs were always within arm’s reach, right through to my 30th birthday.
 Still, I never thought of myself as a smoker.
 I mean, I never had my own pack and rarely lit up sober.

 Then one night almost two years ago, the aforementioned ex, came home after work, ate my dinner and handed me a single-spaced hand written break up letter.
 The next morning, he walked out the door, despite my pleading for him to stay.